 Past Purchases: Knowing what your customers have previously purchased can help you provide upsell recommendations and cross-sell related products.

-Abandoned Shopping Carts: More than two-thirds of shoppers abandon their carts2.
+Abandoned Shopping Carts: Almost 70% of shoppers abandon their carts.
 That represents a huge opportunity to target customers who were close to purchasing, and incentivize them to come back and close the deal.

 Make It Pop

 The challenge with emails in general (but especially around the holidays) is standing out from the other retailers who will, inevitably, be sending similar messages to your customers.
-You don’t want to get lost in a crowded inbox or — gasp — sent to the dreaded junk-mail bin.
+You don’t want to get lost in a crowded inbox or sent to the dreaded spam bin.

 To get eyes on your email, you’ve got to make it pop.
 Here are a few guidelines to help:

-Design Don’t overload your emails with images.
+Design: Don’t overload your emails with images.
 We recommend using a clean design that follows best practices and draws readers’ eyes to the most important areas.
 Make the aesthetic festive, but on-brand; revisit Ch.
-2 for refresher on holiday design.
+1 for refresher on holiday design.

 Track Your Results & Optimize